steviebraga/number-writing/README.md

 The challenge is to write a financial value in words, e.g.: 100 = cem reais (in portuguese) or one hundred dollars (in english).

 I did it using kotlin and accepting any [Number](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-number/) type.
 It should work with values up to Long.MAX_VALUE.

+## Important notes

+- I haven't tested it with DoubleAccumulator and LongAccumulator classes
+- I guess BigInteger could be more explored